-Besides the Best of Fall box, which contains only fall fruit, the FruitGuys Harvest and Staples mix boxes already are featuring a wide variety of fall fruit, especially fresh-picked apples and pears.
+Besides the Season’s Best mix, which contains only fall fruit, the FruitGuys Harvest and Staples mix boxes already are featuring a wide variety of fall fruit, especially fresh-picked apples and pears.
 Each Sunday we post on our Mix pages what will be in each regions’ boxes.
 Just enter your zip code and then click on your region and find your fruit box to see exactly what’s inside this week.

 Also known as Asian Apple Pears, these sisters of the traditional European pear are crispy, juicy and delicious.
 Asian pears come mainly from China and Japan where they have a 3,000-year history and derive from the sister Pyrus pyrifolia or Pyrus ussuriensis.
 The Japanese varieties tend to be more round and apple-like while the Chinese ones may have a more elongated Western pear look to them.
 The skin of most Asian pears doesn’t get shiny like apples, but is rather a bit textured and matte-green, bronze, or gold colored.
 Underneath their skin, there is a complexity of tastes: firm and crisp flesh with a surprising array of subtle flavors that intensify closer to the core.
 These fruits are juicy but very firm, so they travel well.
 To contrast, European pears such as the Bartlett have a smoother, mellower taste profile.
 Learn more about the difference between Asian and European Pears.
-Look for Twentieth Century Asian Pears from our friend Torrey Olson at Gabriel Farm in Sonoma County in all conventional northern California fruit boxes.
+Look for crisp Subarashii Kudamono Asian pears from Subarashii Farms in Pennsylvania in East Coast mixes and juicy Twentieth Century Asian Pears from EarthSeed Farm in Sonoma County in northern California fruit mixes.

 There are so many varieties of Pears to sink your teeth into, including the Forelle, Bartlett, Starkrimson, French Butter, Comice, and more.
 Though the old saying is that “an apple a day keeps the doctor away,” pears are even better for you than apples, containing more zinc, magnesium, calcium, copper, iron, and fiber.
 So eat a pear one day and an apple another day to keep the doctor away.
 Or why not try your hand at canning pears this year?
 A prize-winning centenarian canner shares her secrets on How to Can Perfect Pears.
 You can always contact The FruitGuys to order a box of a single commodity, such as Bartlett pears, for a canning project or special treat–just ask us!

 Grapes can be enjoyed in most regions through late fall.
 Grapes are actually berries and those grown for eating (as opposed to say, wine making) are called “table grapes.”
 They range in color from pale green to purple-black and in size from pea-sized champagne grapes to Japan’s plum-sized Kyoho grapes.
-West coast medium & large Harvest boxes will have California grapes coming from Blake Carlson in Fresno County, Grapery in Kern County, CA and Fruit World in Fresno County, CA.
+West coast medium & large Harvest boxes will have California grapes coming from Blake Carlson in Fresno County (including his Scarlett Royal grapes), Grapery in Kern County, CA and Fruit World in Fresno County, CA.